Christmas markets in Liverpool

 The biggest city in the north of England, Manchester also offers one of the biggest Christmas markets.
 The main attraction is the family-friendly Winter Gardens, held in Piccadilly Gardens which is less than a 10-minute walk from Piccadilly Station.

 As well as the Winter Gardens, there are another six markets across the city, ech offering something slightly different.
-These markets are open until Wednesday 22nd December, and you can check this map for their locations to help you plan your trip.
+You can check this map for their locations of the markets to help you plan your trip.
 Don’t miss the market at Cathedral Gardens, where you’ll find Skate Manchester’s ice rink - the perfect activity for the whole family to enjoy!